Immunotherapy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Outcome

 Immunotherapy offers potential benefits for cancers that have failed to respond to standard therapy or have recurred after initial treatment.
-It can extend lifespan by managing cancer, impeding its spread, and occasionally shrinking malignant tumors.
+It can extend lifespan by managing cancer, impeding its spread, and occasionally shrinking cancerous tumors.
 However, not all patients undergoing immunotherapy exhibit positive responses.

 While most immunotherapy side effects are mild, some require immediate attention from a healthcare provider.
 If you experience side effects that are more severe than usual, it’s important to promptly contact your healthcare provider for guidance and possible intervention.